StayAliveEIP/stayalive-api/CONTRIBUTING.md

 Contributor License Agreement
 -----------------------------

-Contributions to any Google project must be accompanied by a Contributor License Agreement.
-This is not a copyright _assignment_; it simply gives Google permission to use and redistribute your contributions as part of the project.
+Contributions to any StayAlive project must be accompanied by a Contributor License Agreement.
+This is not a copyright _assignment_; it simply gives StayAlive permission to use and redistribute your contributions as part of the project.

 - If you are an individual writing original source code and you're sure you